progyan/yancolabs-hugo/content/games/telestick.md

 - "GMTK Game Jam Submissions"
 ---

 > Telestick Manport is a platformer game about a stickman stuck in an unknown place, trying to follow flags to make his way home.
-Of course, it wouldn't be that easy.
+Of course, it won't be that easy.
 The road will be blocked by obstacles for the stickman to pass.
 He can't make the way himself - but there are some portals to help him.
 He needs your help to solve every puzzle and return home!

 ![Screenshot 1](https://img.itch.zone/aW1hZ2UvMTA4MTY3OC82MjAxNjgyLnBuZw==/original/0ptNoa.png)
 ![Screenshot 2](https://img.itch.zone/aW1hZ2UvMTA4MTY3OC82MjAxNjg1LnBuZw==/original/zySY%2Fr.png)